modmuss50/mapping-io/README.md

 ### Maven
-Mapping-IO is available from the [FabricMC Maven](https://maven.fabricmc.net/net/fabricmc/mapping-io), version 0.4.2 and onwards can also be found on Maven Central.
+Mapping-IO is available from the [FabricMC Maven](https://maven.fabricmc.net/net/fabricmc/mapping-io).
+Version 0.4.2 and onward can also be found on Maven Central.

 Gradle snippet:
 ```gradle